resist-js/resist/docs/en-US/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at [https://www.contributor-covenant.org/faq](https://www.contributor-covenant.org/faq).
 Translations are available at [https://www.contributor-covenant.org/faq](https://www.contributor-covenant.org/translations).

+#### Did you find this helpful?
+Is there something we can improve?
+[Click here](https://github.com/resist-js/resist/issues/new?assignees=&labels=&template=documentation.yml) to make a suggestion.